cainhill/render-engine/README.md

 4. Video compilation

     The script will keep n8n waiting until the render is complete, and return a 200 OK JSON response upon completion.
 You will find the final rendered videos in the `/data/dest-videos/` tree once complete.

-## ⚙️ How It Works

-This script runs a simple video compilation engine inside a Docker container.
-It stays alive as a background service and processes videos on demand.

-1. **Listen:** It waits for a web request sent to `http://render-engine:5000/render`.

-2. **Scan:** Once triggered, it looks inside `/data/manifest/` for your CSV manifest files.

-3. **Check:** It skips any CSV file if the final video already exists and the CSV hasn't been changed since the last render.

-4. **Process:** For new or updated CSVs, it trims, rotates, resizes, and saves the referenced source videos as cached clips in the `/data/cache/` folder.

-5. **Combine:** It glues those cached clips together into a finished video.
-The final file is saved to `/data/dest-videos/` using the ***exact same name and relative subfolder structure*** as your input CSV (e.g., `/data/manifests/holidays/bali_2026.csv` becomes `/data/dest-videos/holidays/bali_2026.mp4`).

 ## 🧱 Dependencies